Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Introduction

-It is known that a high-quality reconstruction for inverse problems is challenging due to its severe ill-posedness.
-Various numerical algorithms have been developed and can be categorized into two families.
-The first one is based on iterative algorithms to minimize a data-mismatching function, see \cite{martin1997fem,vauhkonen1999three,jin2017convergent,GuoLinLin2017,2004ChanTai,chung2005electrical,2001ItoKunischLi,2019JinXu} for example.
-Alternatively, the second family of methods, called direct methods, aim to build the explicit formula for one-shot reconstruction, such as factorization methods \cite{kirsch2008factorization}, multiple signal classification algorithms \cite{ammari2007polarization, ammari2004reconstruction}, and direct sampling methods (DSMs) \cite{chow2014direct} to be used in this work.
-We also refer readers to DSMs for other inverse problems \cite{2018ChowItoZou,ItoJinZou}.
+It is known that obtaining a high-quality reconstruction for inverse problems is challenging due to their severe ill-posedness.
+Current algorithms can be categorized into two families.
+The first one is based on iterative algorithms to minimize a data-mismatching function, see e.g., \cite{martin1997fem,vauhkonen1999three,jin2017convergent,GuoLinLin2017,2004ChanTai,chung2005electrical,2001ItoKunischLi,2019JinXu,2018GongSchullcke,2020JauhiainenKuusela}.
+Alternatively, the second class, called direct methods, aims to build the explicit formula for one-shot reconstruction, such as factorization methods \cite{kirsch2008factorization}, multiple signal classification algorithms \cite{ammari2007polarization, ammari2004reconstruction}, and direct sampling methods (DSMs) \cite{chow2014direct,2018ChowItoZou,ItoJinZou}.
+More recently, \cite{2025ItoJinWangEtAlSIIMS} developed a novel iterative DSM by rewriting the formulation of an index function as a variational problem, which combines the strengths of the two.